9dots/tech-and-tape/developer/level-1/lesson-plans/lesson-17/lesson.md

 - Enemy: If touching the hero, then the enemy grows.
 - Enemy: If touching the hero, then the enemy chases the hero.

-> > Take a minute to write your plan for each sprite before we start to code.”
+> > Take a minute to write your plan for each sprite.
+In our next lesson you will start to write this code!”

 <note>![slides-plan1](./images/slides-plan1.png)
 ![slides-plan2](./images/slides-plan2.png)